nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

 It is valid for this not to be populated - a NULL trigger means that the ServiceDefinition does not require any preconditions to be valid.

-The ValueSet for `trigger.eventData.value` is [here]().
+The custom ValueSet for `trigger.eventData.value` is [here]().

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjk2NTI4Mjc2LDE0ODAxODg2MjMsMTYyNj
+eyJoaXN0b3J5IjpbNjM5ODczMDM5LDE0ODAxODg2MjMsMTYyNj
 I3OTA0LC0xNjI3MzIxNTEwLDIzODQyNjA3NywtMTY0NDY0MjI1
 N119
 -->